ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 Also, I decided to combine all of my life into a single book.
 Some folks might have separate places for work and life, but I really needed one notebook to rule them all.

-## How to get started
+# How to get started
 Step 0 is to have an attitude of just going for it without judgement.
 You don't have to be perfect, you can cross things out, cut out pages that don't work, try something new, throw away the things that don't work, and add things that do work for you!
 It's beauty is it's flexibility.
 As you will see, my usage changed over time for the first month, and it will continue to change as I use it longer-term.
 I'd also recommend that you visit bulletjournal.com - the official home of the creator behind the system, and watch the getting started videos there.
 I'll re-iterate some of the steps below, but with a focus on how I use them.

 ## Set up your notebook
 I sat down in front of the TV one evening and cross-referenced the main site and one or two other "getting started" posts.
 It took me about an hour (most of which was spent filling in dates on the future log), but you can do it in a much shorter time if you want to get going quickly.

 1. **Grab a notebook, any blank notebook will do!**
-It's helpful if your notebook is small enough to be carried around easily - A5 (approx 5" x 8.5")is a good balance of space to write and carryability.
-Dotted or grid pages are helpful for drawing straight lines up and down, and pre-numbered pages will cut out a step, but neither are a requirement.
+It's helpful if your notebook is small enough to be carried around easily - A5 (approx 5" x 8.5") is a good balance of space to write and carryability.
+Dotted or grid pages are helpful for drawing straight lines, and pre-numbered pages will cut out a step, but neither are a requirement.
 Same with bookmarks, if it has 1 or more built-in ribbon bookmarks, great.
-If not, you can cut some ribbon and glue it in or use sticky notes.
+If not, you can improvise.

 I dove into my trove of conference swag notebooks and used this one from Smashing Conference.
 It had pre-numbered, dotted pages, and a single bookmark.
 As you can see from the photos, I made a few simple modifications over the course of the month - I superglued a second ribbon inside the back cover, and I used some wide elastic leftover from a tutu-making project to add a pen holder loop.